LivePersonInc/developer-center/pages/Documents/ConversationalAI/BotAnalytics/macs.md

 The **Issue types** chart displays the distribution of issues types that were found in conversations within the specified date range.
 The issue types are potential friction points (failure points) detected in conversations; they affect the conversation’s MACS.

 Use these issues types to understand how the consumer’s experience was impeded and to discover bot tuning opportunities.
-For possible fixes, see [this topic](https://knowledge.liveperson.com/data-reporting-meaningful-automated-conversation-score-(macs).html#how-is-macs-calculated) in the Knowledge Center.
+[Learn about possible fixes](https://knowledge.liveperson.com/data-reporting-meaningful-automated-conversation-score-(macs).html#how-is-macs-calculated) in the Knowledge Center.

 <img style="width:500px" src="img/ConvoBuilder/macs_chart_issuetypes.png" alt="The Issue types chart">